Ready for some fun facts about Alaska? Visiting Alaska was an amazing experience that tested me in many ways and proved

 I visited there during my trip and posted a report about what life is really like in Talkeetna, whose entire downtown is listed on the National Register of Historic Places.

 4 Two other states have fewer residents than Alaska.

 I would have guessed that Alaska was the least-populous American state, but I would have been wrong.
 Quick, can you name the two states with fewer residents than Alaska?

 5 Alaska is showcased in some of the best reality tv shows.

-My favorite was ‘Flying Wild Alaska,’ which documented the day-to-day affairs of Era, an in-state airline that transports travelers from one tiny town to another on bush planes.
-It was fun following the antics of the Tweto family, which runs the airline.
+My favorite was ‘Flying Wild Alaska,’ which documented the day-to-day affairs of Era, an in-state airline that transported travelers from one tiny town to another on bush planes.
+It was fun following the antics of the Tweto family, which ran the airline.

 Other reality tv show favorites include ‘Alaska State Troopers,’ which is like Cops only with fewer rednecks in wife beaters, and ‘Alaska: The Last Frontier,’ which follows singer Jewel’s dad as he hunts for food and tries to survive the rough winter in an isolated part of the state.

 6 Most of Alaska is inaccessible by car.

 This even includes the state capitol, Juneau.
 At least 75% of the state is unreachable by car.
 That’s where the bush planes and snow machines come in!

 Because many of these highways are only two lanes, there’s a law requiring drivers to pull over if at least five vehicles are behind them, to allow the faster traffic to pass.
 It’s a great state for a road trip.